Isaac-Hawks/Jellyfin/README.md

-# Docker
+# Jellyfin
-This is a collection of all my docker projects
+This is a personal Jellyfin server that runs in a docker container